zhvqee/redis/README.md

 Make install will just install binaries in your system, but will not configure init scripts and configuration files in the appropriate place.
-This is not needed if you just want to play a bit with Redis, but if you are installing it the proper way for a production system, we have a script that does this for Ubuntu and Debian systems:
+This is not needed if you just want to play a bit with Redis （和redis 玩一会）, but if you are installing it the proper way for a production system, we have a script that does this for Ubuntu and Debian systems: